PPKFS/haskell-roguelike-tutorial/part3a.md

 ---
 author: ["Avery"]
-title: "Haskell Roguelike Tutorial Part 3a - Adding Objects"
+title: "Haskell Roguelike Tutorial Part 3 - Objects, Actors, and Lenses"
-date: "2025-04-18"
+date: "2025-07-23"
-modified: "2025-06-19"
+modified: "2025-07-23"
-description: "This is the first 'proper' tutorial post; there's a walkthrough of the window opening example before jumping in with moving an @ around the screen."
+description: "In this part, we design a proper architecture for our project: we turn the player into an object (an actor, specifically) and then briefly introduce optics as a way to avoid the hell of nested record updates."
-summary: "Walking through the window opening code and drawing and moving a character."
+summary: "Adding a proper object and actor model and introducing the optics library."
 tags: ["roguelike", "tutorial", "projects", "haskell"]
 categories: ["haskell"]
 series: ["roguelike-tutorial"]